SatbirTanda/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 ```

 ### 1. Create a Lifecycle Configuration
 In order to instantiate the `SDLManager` class, you must first configure an `SDLConfiguration`.
 To start, we will look at the `SDLLifecycleConfiguration`.
-You will at minimum need an `SDLLifecycleConfiguration` instance with the application name and application id.
+You will at minimum need a `SDLLifecycleConfiguration` instance with the application name and application id.
 During the development stage, a dummy app id is usually sufficient.
-For more information about obtaining an application id, please consult the *SDK Configuration* section of this guide.
+For more information about obtaining an application id, please consult the [SDK Configuration](Getting Started/SDL Configuration) section of this guide.
 You must also decide which network configuration to use to connect the app to the SDL Core.
 Optional, but recommended, configuration properties include short app name, app icon, and app type.

 #### Network Connection Type
 There are two different ways to connect your app to a SDL Core: with a TCP (Wi-Fi) network connection or with an iAP (USB / Bluetooth) network connection.
 Use TCP for debugging and use iAP for production level apps.